arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         If the document does not exist, then a *HTTP 404* is returned and the body of the response contains an error document.
-      requestBody:
-        content:
-          application/json:
-            schema:
-              type: object
-              required:
-                - document
-              properties:
-                document:
-                  description: |
-                    A JSON representation of a document update as an object.
-                  type: object
       parameters:
         - name: collection
           in: path